Quiz: Test your autism IQ

 True or False?
 The idea that people with autism have savant abilities is just a stereotype.

 True.
 Movies and television shows have perpetuated this myth.
 “It’s true that some people with ASD have exceptional, savantlike skills,” Weitlauf says.
 “However, just like in the general population, most people don’t.
 ASD is diagnosed based on many different criteria, and it is very important to look past these stereotypes while celebrating each person’s unique strengths.”

-To learn more about Autism Spectrum Disorder, visit Vanderbilt Kennedy Center Treatment and Research Institute for Autism Spectrum Disorders, Autism Speaks, Johns Hopkins University School of Education’s Autism Spectrum Disorder: Myths and Facts, and the CDC’s “Learn the Signs.
+To learn more about Autism Spectrum Disorder, visit Vanderbilt Kennedy Center Treatment and Research Institute for Autism Spectrum Disorders, Autism Speaks, and the CDC’s “Learn the Signs.
 Act Early.”